Prastabm/PythonPrograms/README.md

 # PythonPrograms
 ## Baic Programs
 1.Hello world<br />
-2.Program to check whether a number is prime or composite
+2.Program to check whether a number is prime or composite<br />
+3.Program to input a list of words and printing the longest word<br />